the Darian Gap.

 After Cartegena we went to the next beach town along the Caribbean named Taganga, of which we have no pictures unfortunately, but it was a sleeply little village with dirt roads and some nice beach coves to pass the afternoon.
 We only spent a day here and then were off to our new adventure.......

 Because we were close enough to the border with Venezuela, we had the option of crossing over and visiting a city that Michelle had become enchanted with ever since finding out about it, named Mèrida.
-Supposedly it was located high up in the Andes mountains with neat features like the highest vertical gondola in the world, mountain biking, hot springs and yes, drumroll please......an ice cream shop that sported over 1,000 different flavors including spaghetti and cheese, garlic, calamari, beans, eggs, and tuna to name a few.
+Supposedly it was located high up in the Andes mountains with neat features like the highest vertical gondola in the world, mountain biking, hot springs and yes, drumroll please......an ice cream shop that sported over

 With ice cream on our minds, we left Taganga and made haste for the border.
 The border area was dry, dusty and a bit dangerous as borders usually go.
 Our bus stopped on the Columbian side and we were introduced to our new form of transportation that would take us into Venezuela and onward.
 Aparently standard in these parts, this new form of transportation was called "por puesto" or simply, taxi.
 These taxis were basically BIG American cars from the late 70's such as the Caprice Classic and others from the same time period......they looked like old cop cars.
 But it wasn't just the taxis that used these.
 Just about every car on the road in Venezuela seemed like it was a 1978 Caprice Classic.
 It felt like we were on a movie set, it was very surreal.